-In the period ended December 31, 2022, the objective for the Group was to hedge the risk generated by the US\$ variation from investments in our subsidiaries in the United States, XP Holdings International and XP Advisors Inc.
+The objective of the Group was to hedge the risk generated by the US\$ variation from investments in our subsidiaries in the United States, XP Holding International and XP Advisors Inc.

 The Group has entered into derivatives contracts to protect against changes in future cash flows and exchange rate variation of net investments in foreign operations.